ajabadi/Alstuff/README.md

-My persoanl functions and wrappers.
+My personal functions and wrappers.
 Not recommended for public use.

 # roxygen2_template.R
-A template for package R files in \code{./R}, already including most of \code{roxygen2} arguments.
+A template for package R files in _./R_, already including most of _roxygen2_ arguments.

 # roxygenise.R
 Manual test, build and installation for more control.
 Self-contained.

 # tests
-package test files. the ones in \code{/manual} to be run using \code{roxygenise.R}.
+package test files. the ones in _./tests/manual_ to be run using _./roxygenise.R_.

 # R
 Contains all R functions, names begin with the function/wrapper category.
 Anything not exported is used only internally.